software-tools-books/js4ds/_en/testing.md

 In the case of our server,
 we have to:

-- move the code that listens on a port into a separate file, and
+- move the code that listens on a port into one file, and
-- have that import everything else
+- have that import a file that contains the code to do everything else.

 Once we have done this,
 we can run the server code in other contexts.
-Here's the file `standalone.js` that actually runs the server:
+Here's the file `standalone.js` that actually launches a server:

 ```js
 const server = require('./server')